tomekszafranski/ZX48K-AllInOne/README.md

 **Turbo Sound extension**

 Turbo Sound extension is based on original work of [NedoPC](http://www.nedopc.com/TURBOSOUND/ts.php) however, no output amplifier is used.
-It gives you 6 channels stereo outpout.
-Yamaha YM2149F or AY-3-8910 chips can be used.
+Turbo Sound gives you 6 channels stereo output.
+Both Yamaha YM2149F or AY-3-8910 chips can be used.
 Channel mapping is ABC.
 Stereo output is always available through additional jack connector.
 Mono TV sound can be selected by jumper.
-This can be tested with AYtest_0.2.tap program.
+Operation can be tested with AYtest_0.2.tap program.

 **Kempston joystick interface**